underscoreio/essential-scala/src/pages/intro/object-literals.md

 res9: String = "Dr Who"
 ~~~

+Scala programmers prefer to use immutable fields wherever possible.
+While you will no doubt create the occassional mutable field in your application code, we will stay away from `var` in this course.

-### Methods versus Fields
+## Methods versus fields

 You might wonder why we need fields when we can have methods of no arguments that seem to work the same.
-The difference is that a field gives a name to a value, whereas a method gives a name to a computation that produces a value.
+The difference is subtle -- a field gives a name to a value, whereas a method gives a name to a computation that produces a value.

-Here's an object that shows the difference.
+Here's an object that shows the difference:

 ~~~ scala
 scala> object test7 {